sanjayatb/spark-mq/README.md

 # spark-mq
 Mq source for spark

-This library is custom spark source for read IBM MQ data with custom iterators.
+This library is a custom spark source for read IBM MQ data with custom iterators.
+(XML, JSON, FIXED_WIDTH)

 ### Example
 ```